top of page

 The ice climbing is about 1 hour from Cody and 1-2 hours from Red Lodge, on extremely scenic drives.
 Climbers visiting for multiple days can book a room in the valley, saving drive time each day.

-South Fork Ice
+South Fork Ice Climbing

 The South Fork of the Shoshone is unique.
 More akin to ice climbing venues of the Canadian Rockies, it host hundreds of routes, most of which are multi-pitch, with some reaching 10 pitches in length.